ThomasAuriel/HTML-Handbook/README.md

 The first is a Latex template associated to scripts to compile and load automatically content.
 I appreciate it since it is easy to use it.
 But it requires a Latex compiler.

-This second tools need only a _Firefox browser (should work with other moderne browser but that not has been extensively tested)_.
+This second tools need only a _Firefox browser_.
 Using only Firefox as renderer software makes this tool cross-platform and portable.
 I did not develop this tool for other browser since they have limitations access to local files.
 To produce the final handbook Java 1.5 or higher should be used.
 Today, Java 1.8 is public and most computer can run Java 1.5 code without issue.

 ## How to Use
 I provide documentation in the sources.
-Since this documentation use the tool, it is also a complet example.
+Since this documentation use the tool, it is also a complete example.

 ## Tips
 Use only ASCII characters in the folder and file names (no special characters).
 Otherwise, the handbook could be loaded incorectly.
 Do the same for ID tags.